Stripe picks $1 million in carbon-removal projects to spur industry - EnviroLink Network

 SAN FRANCISCO (Reuters) – The billionaire brothers who control San Francisco-based online payments company Stripe are spending a quarter of a million dollars to import special sand to a remote Caribbean beach.

 But founders Patrick and John Collison are not creating a waterfront hideaway.
 Instead, Stripe is supporting a radical approach to fighting climate change.
-The beach project – taking coarse-milled olivine to the water’s edge so the waves can grind it up, allowing the ocean to absorb more carbon – is one of four investments in carbon removal Stripe will announce today.
+The beach project – taking coarse-milled olivine to the water’s edge so the waves can grind it up, allowing the ocean to absorb more carbon – is one of four investments in carbon removal Stripe announced on Monday.

 Another technology deal will fund putting carbon into concrete to strengthen it, while a third takes biomass that would decompose and spew carbon – such as almond shells – and produces bio-oil for burial far underground.